 Over the past several years, Amy Cain has taught piano to students of all ages and levels in Ann Arbor, Boston, and Columbus.
-She is passionate about transferring her love of music to her students.
-Learning an instrument is beneficial for many reasons; aside from the obvious enjoyment one gets out of playing beautiful music, working at a skill week after week helps young people build confidence and grow in all areas of life.
-Amy coaches her students to take pride in their accomplishments, to exude an air of assurance and poise at the piano, and to become self-directed learners.
-Amy puts special emphasis on technique from the VERY beginning, and teaches children pieces using the entire keyboard almost right away.
-Performing is a key part of one's music education, thus all of Amy's students are given the opportunity to perform in recitals, small group classes, and in Royal Conservatory of Music exams if they choose.
+All of the students in Amy’s studio are trained using a multifaceted approach which includes the study of repertoire (classical, folk, jazz, and more), etudes, technical skills, ear training, sight-reading, theory, composition, music history and performance practices.
+All of these skills lead to the development of well-rounded, versatile musicians!
+Learning an instrument is beneficial for many reasons: aside from the obvious enjoyment one gets out of playing beautiful music, working at a skill week after week helps young people build confidence, increase memorization and focus, create and work toward goals, and become self-directed learners.
+These are not just skills that musicians need to have—these are useful skills for all areas of life!
+Performing is a key part of music education, thus all of Amy's students are given the opportunity to perform in recitals, small group classes, and in Royal Conservatory of Music exams if they choose.
+Amy offers 45 minute and 60 minute lessons, and she teaches all ages!

 Amy's favorite part of teaching piano is the creativity involved!
 Every child is unique, therefore her teaching approach with one child might be completely different from her approach with another.
 Children benefit from Amy's calm, patient approach to teaching.